pkumarsn/pkumarsn/README.md

 # I am Puneeth
 ## About Me
-I'm an electrical engineer specializing in the development of safety-critical electronic hardware for aviation and industrialization projects.
-With over a decade of experience, I have a strong background in PCB design, circuit simulation, and standards for aerospace electronics.
+I'm an electrical engineer specializing in the development of electronic hardware for aviation and industrial projects.
+With over 15 years of experience, I bring a solid background in schematic design, circuit simulation, and electronics qualification standards.
+I am committed to continuous learning. i stay updated with best practices to drive innovation and ensure high-quality, reliable solutions.

 ## Experience Highlights